iNMR icon

 The name of NMR files, at least those coming from the most popular spectrometers, are often generic (e.g.: 1, 2, 3...).
 Unless you rename them, it's necessary to report the name of the surrounding folder, or the whole hierarchy of folders, to identify a spectrum.
 With this option you set the number of hierarchical folders whose names will be reported inside each window title bar.
 The number can go from zero up to 5.

 You can create several display styles inside each document, that are called pages.
-The optional drawer shows the miniatures of these pages.
-If you save a document with the drawer open, you will find it in the same state when you open the document again.
-With this option on, new documents are already created with an open drawer.
+The optional sidebar shows the miniatures of these pages.
+If you save a document with the sidebar visible, you will find it in the same state when you open the document again.
+With this option on, new documents are already created with a sidebar.

 Import Processed Data When Possible